Skip to content

 Filter URLs to be cleared when a post is changed

-When a post is published, a published post is changed, or a post is unpublished, a default set of URLs is assembled to be purged.
-URLs for additional specific posts can be included in the triggered cache purge with the wpcom_vip_cache_purge_{$post->post_type}_post_urls filter.
+When a post is published, unpublished, or if a published post is modified, a default set of URLs are assembled to be purged.
+WordPress applications can use the wpcom_vip_cache_purge_{$post->post_type}_post_urls filter to specify additional URLs that should be purged.

 add_filter( 'wpcom_vip_cache_purge_post_post_urls', 'my_cache_purge_post_urls', 10, 2 );